Hermes França: Personal life

 Franca and his wife have one son.
 Franca lost his father when he was 14.

 Franca was scheduled to fight Drew Fickett for the MFC's vacant lightweight championship at MFC 30 on June 10, 2011.
 Franca, however, turned himself in to Clackamas County Sheriff's officials in mid-May 2011 and was charged with multiple sexual battery charges.
-This was related to him sexually abusing a minor who was a student at his training facility in Clackamas, OR.
+This was related to him sexually abusing a minor who was a student at his training facility in Clackamas, Oregon.
 MFC president Mark Pavelich then terminated Franca's contract on May 19, 2011, citing the arrest and Franca having fought two times outside of the organization, breaching his contract.

 Franca pleaded guilty to one count of attempted unlawful penetration and was sentenced to 42 months in state prison; he was also sentenced to four and a half years probation after serving his prison sentence and had to register as a sex offender.